SolidOS/solid-panes/README.md

 The solid-app-set panes are built using a set of widgets and utilities in [https://github.com/linkeddata/solid-ui](https://github.com/linkeddata/solid-ui)

-To help onboarding for new users we're using [user types](./Documentation/user-types.md) to limit the number of panes that is presented to new users.
+To help onboarding, we're using [user types](./Documentation/user-types.md) to limit the number of panes presented to new users.

 ## Goals